Make Yourself at Home at the Mansion House in Calderstones Park

 Way back in 2012, The Reader (we’re a national charity, headquartered here in Liverpool) successfully bid for a 125-year lease on the Mansion House and the other buildings in the park (you may already know the Storybarn or the Ice Cream Parlour?).

 From then, we began raising the £5 million needed to bring the Mansion House back to life.
-In 2014, Heritage Lottery Fund pledged the first funding for this, then came some philanthropic organisations, followed by funds from Liverpool City Council, as an investment in an asset owned by the City of Liverpool.
+In 2014, National Lottery Heritage Fund pledged the first funding for this, then came some philanthropic organisations, followed by funds from Liverpool City Council, as an investment in an asset owned by the City of Liverpool.

 The building work started in early summer 2018 and our plan was to open by spring 2019.
 But, with a 200-year-old building to renovate, unpredictable things emerged, including the need for a new floor in the old café and a new roof!